 Three recent advances in mammography include digital mammography, computer-aided detection and breast tomosynthesis.

-Digital mammography, also called full-field digital mammography (FFDM), is a mammography system in which the x-ray film is replaced by solid-state detectors that convert x-rays into electrical signals.
-These detectors are similar to those found in digital cameras.
-The electrical signals are used to produce images of the breast that can be seen on a computer screen or printed on special film similar to conventional mammograms.
-From the patient's point of view, having a digital mammogram is essentially the same as having a conventional film mammogram.
+Digital mammography, also called full-field digital mammography (FFDM), is a mammography system in which the x-ray film is replaced by electronics that convert x-rays into mammographic pictures of the breast.
+These systems are similar to those found in digital cameras and their efficiency enables better pictures with a lower radiation dose.
+These images of the breast are transferred to a computer for review by the radiologist and for long term storage.
+The patient’s experience during a digital mammogram is similar to having a conventional film mammogram.

 What are some common uses of the procedure?

-See the Breast Cancer page (www.RadiologyInfo.org/en/info.cfm?pg=breastcancer) for information about breast cancer therapy.
+See the Breast Cancer Treatment page for information about breast cancer therapy.

 How should I prepare?